• Skip to primary navigation

 Instructions

 • Combine all the ingredients except salt and mix to combine.
-Leave the mixture out for a few hours, covered, then mix in the salt.
+Leave the mixture out for a few hours at room temperature, covered, then mix in the salt.
 From here you could leave the mix out overnight for a stronger flavor, or refrigerate until needed.

 • To cook, make balls of dough about the size of a large golf ball, then roll out on a floured surface or a tortilla press.
 Cook the flatbreads on high heat in an ungreased cast iron skillet, comal or flat top on one side, until slightly charred, and puffed.